What is the goal and timeline for the campaign?

 What will happen to the Book House?

 The Book House will be removed from the property to make room for the expansion facility.
-At the time of this writing it is unknown whether it will be re-located or demolished.
+At the time of this writing it is assumed that it will be re-located.

 Will the library expansion have a space to sell donated and de-selected books and other materials?